 Trade- Vyacheslav Argenberg via Flicker

-The deficit in the trade balance slumped $12.23 billion (37 percent) in the first eight months of 2017, to stand at $20.1 billion compared to $32.4 billion in the same period in 2016, Minister of Industry and Foreign Trade Tarek Kabil announced this month.
+The deficit in the trade balance slumped $12.23 billion (37 percent) in the first eight months of 2017, to stand at $20.1 billion compared to $32.4 billion in the same period in 2016, Minister of Industry and Foreign Trade Tarek Kabil said last week.

-Non-petroleum exports in that period increased by 11 percent to register $15 billion, compared to $13.5 billion from January to August last year.
+Non-petroleum exports in that period increased 11 percent to $15 billion, compared with $13.5 billion from January to August last year, Kabil added.

-Meanwhile, non-petroleum imports declined 23 percent to $45.5 billion from $35.1 billion in the same period last year, marking a 23-percent decrease.
+Meanwhile, non-petroleum imports declined 23 percent from $45.5 billion to $35.1 billion in the same period, marking a 23 percent decrease.